checkout/frames-ios/README.md

 Further information on using the Frames SDK is available in the [integration guide](https://docs.checkout.com/integrate/sdks/ios-sdk).

-Frames for iOS provides a convenient solution that can take the customer's sensitive information and exchange them for a secure token that can be used within Checkout.com's infrastructure.
+Frames for iOS tokenises customer and card data for use within [Checkout.com](https://www.checkout.com)'s payment infrastructure.

-Frames can be integrated in 2 ways:

-1. Integrated with the UI
+> Frames only can be integrated with the UI

 Embed the fully customisable UI provided by the SDK to accept card details, customer name and billling details and exchange them for a secure token.
-(See the [`CardViewController` tab](https://docs.checkout.com/integrate/sdks/ios-sdk#iOSSDK-Step2:ImporttheiOSSDKandchooseyourapproach))
+(See the [`HomeViewController` tab](https://docs.checkout.com/integrate/sdks/ios-sdk#iOSSDK-Step2:ImporttheiOSSDKandchooseyourapproach))

-2. Integrated without the UI
-   Use the provided API to send sensitive data to the Checkout.com server and retrieve the secure token (See the [`Headless` tab](https://docs.checkout.com/integrate/sdks/ios-sdk#iOSSDK-Step2:ImporttheiOSSDKandchooseyourapproach)).

 You can find the Frames API reference [on this website](https://checkout.github.io/frames-ios/index.html).